ip-tools/python-epo-ops-client/README.rst

 -  IndividualQuotaPerHourExceeded
 -  RegisteredQuotaPerWeekExceeded

-Again, it's up to you to parse the response and decide what to do.
+Again, it’s up to you to parse the response and decide what to do.

 Currently the Client knows how to issue request for the following
 services: